harrytyp/manual-coding-helper/README.md

 - or stare at your excel sheet all day long

 So my goal was to create a simple and efficient python GUI to help me with my annotations.

+You will need to change the two json files and include your codes and descriptions.
+Then you will also have to specify under the display_row function which column you want to display.